BharghavSaiPendyala/CRASH_ANALYSIS_CASE_STUDY/README.md

-# Crash Analysis Case Study Project
+# Car Crash Analysis Project

 ## Overview
 This project analyzes vehicle crash data using Apache Spark to derive various insights about accidents, vehicles, and drivers.
 The analysis includes studying fatalities, vehicle types, crash factors, and geographic patterns.